Chart Color Schemes

 Educational outcomes in Edgeworth fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 11.2%, significantly lower than NSW's average of 32.2%.
-Bachelor degrees are most common at 8.8%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.1%).
-Vocational credentials are prevalent, with 44.5% of residents aged 15+ holding them - advanced diplomas comprise 8.9% and certificates make up 35.6%.
-Educational participation is high at 26.6%, including 9.5% in primary, 6.6% in secondary, and 3.6% in tertiary education.
+The area's university qualification rate is 11.2%, significantly lower than the NSW average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.8%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.1%).
+Trade and technical skills are prominent, with 44.5% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (35.6%).

 Frequently Asked Questions - Education